KetherineWang/startup/notes.md

       - `app.listen(3000, () => {`
         - `console.log('Server is running on port 3000');`
       - `});`
         - `const upload = multer({...})`: This initializes `multer` with a specific configuration provided in the object.
-The resulting `upload` object is a middleware that can be used in your Express routes to handle file uploads.
+The resulting `upload` object is a middleware that can be used in our Express routes to handle file uploads.
         - `storage: multer.diskStorage({...})`: This specifies that the uploaded files should be stored on the server's disk.
-The `diskStorage` engine gives you full control over storing files to disk.
+The `diskStorage` engine gives us full control over storing files to disk.
         - `destination: 'uploads/'`: This is a property of `diskStorage` that defines the folder where the files will be stored.
-In this case, files are saved in a folder named `uploads` at the root of your project directory.
+In this case, files are saved in a folder named `uploads` at the root of our project directory.
         - `filename: (req, file, cb) => {...}`: This function determines the name of the file on disk.
 It receives the request (`req`), the file object (`file`), and a callback function (`cb`) as arguments.
           - Inside the filename function:
             - `const filetype = file.originalname.split('.').pop();`: This extracts the file extension from the original filename by splitting the name at the period character and taking the last element of the resulting array (i.e., the file extension).